|

 to be some conflict between any two people and their ideas about what

-work with parents in a supportive tone.
-This encouraging style allows
+providers work with parents in a supportive tone.
+This encouraging

-child care providers to do their job, take great care of kids!
+style allows child care providers to do their job, take great care

 1 - 2 hours (return to topic menu)